 Between managing the puppy’s destructive tendencies, worrying about stuff like vaccinations and socialization, and dealing with well-intentioned but often incorrect advice from friends, family, and TV shows, a puppy parent can get a little overwhelmed.

 So here are some bite-sized puppy tips to get you through the next few months.
-Bookmark this page so you can refer to it later on, when the sleep deprivation has set in and you can’t remember the difference between a clicker and a Kong.

 1. Get a crate.
 It makes housetraining incredibly easy.

 2. Let your puppy sleep in your bedroom, at least for the first few nights.
 This whole experience is scary for a pup.
 Don’t make him sleep in the laundry room.
 Put the crate next to your bed so you can reassure him.

 3. Baby gates are your friend.
 Use them to keep the puppy out of places you don’t want him to destroy.

 4. Supervise, supervise, supervise.
 If you cannot watch him like a hawk, he needs to be in his crate or in his “room,” see below.

 5. Set up a puppy room for when you can’t supervise.
 Pick a small area like the bathroom or kitchen, block it off with baby gates.
 Add a bed in one corner and pee pads or a dog “toilet” in another.

 6. Pick a potty spot.
 If you don’t want Sparky pooping all over the yard as an adult, pick one area and take him directly there when it’s potty time.